Tangrila-BG/Dyn365-tips-and-guides/SourceControl/GitHub.md

 Now you can get the status, commit, push and pull

-### Complex Repo with submodules
+## Complex Repo with submodules

-Using the [Setting up a repo in GitHub](#setting-up-a-repo-in-github) you can create multiple repos, then create a new repo that has a complex folder structure that in it has references to the other created repos
+Using the [Setting up a repo](#setting-up-a-repo) you can create multiple repos, then create a new repo that has a complex folder structure that in it has references to the other created repos